evivares/L7_queues/README.md

 # plugin_system
-Plugin system for python code and uses the `pika` python module and `concurrent.futures` module for multi-threading in order to interact with RabbitMQ.
-The code also utilizes the `importlib` python module to dynamically load your custom modules inside the `plugins` folder.
+Plugin system for python code that utilizes the `pika` and `concurrent.futures` python libraries. `concurrent.futures` is used for multi-threading.
+The sample plugins are used to interact with RabbitMQ broker.
+The code also utilizes the `importlib` python library to dynamically load your custom modules inside the `plugins` folder.

 There are two(2) sample plugin modules inside the `plugins` folder.
 The `publish` plugin is a plugin that is used to send a message to a RabbitMQ queue.
 The `retrieve` plugin is a plugin that is used to get messages from a RabbitMQ queue and just currently prints the message but could easily be modified to execute a function that does processing on the message.